sgmonda/streamfu/readme.md

 # Streamfu

-Functional programming utilities for working with streams in JS/TS"
+Functional programming utilities for working with streams in JS/TS

+## Introduction

+Streams are async collections of data, conceptually similar to arrays, but very different in practice.
+Streams are a powerful tool for working with async data, but they can be hard to work with.
+This package provides a set of utilities to work with streams in a functional way, making it easier to work with them.

+If you know how to do something with arrays, you can do it with streams too!

 ## Usage